rogerdahl/clemote/README.md

 ### Build on Linux

+Tested on:

-Tested on Linux Mint 20.
-Should also work on Ubuntu and other distributions based on Debian.
+- Linux Mint 20.
+Should also work on Ubuntu and other distributions based on Debian
+- Fedora 40

-Packaged dependencies:
+- Packaged dependencies:

+DEB:

 ```shell
 $ sudo apt install \